Immigration Law

 Dear [Name],

 I’m reaching out because of your leadership in [field/organization].
-I’m applying for a U.S. EB-2 National Interest Waiver and am seeking letters from respected voices who can comment on the value of my work.
+My petition for a U.S. EB-2 National Interest Waiver calls for letters from respected voices who can comment on the value of my work.

 While we haven’t worked closely, my contributions in [specific area] overlap with your [research/project/organization].
 If you’d be open to writing a brief letter, I can provide more details about my background and a draft of a letter for your review.
 I’d be incredibly grateful.